Roles and responsibilities

 The WPP Audit Committee, which is made up of independent non-executive directors, is responsible for overseeing our policies on tax and regularly reviews our tax strategy.

 We are starting to quantify the wider economic impacts of our business and the benefits associated with our activities including tax payments to governments.
-More information is available in valuing our impacts.
+More information is available in Quantifying our impacts.

 Annual Board and Committee Evaluation